Clerick/flats-parser/README.md

 ```bash
 composer install
 ```
-### Parser uses [Selenium webdriver](https://github.com/facebook/php-webdriver), so make sure you have all it's dependencies

 ## How to add site
 Create new class in `Models\Sites` folder.
 Inherit base class called AbstractSite and implement all it's methods and properties.
 Controller will automaticly check the folder and will include this site class while parse.